-A6 The Licensee or Additional Authorised Person must ensure, before any works commence on site, that all those involved with the licensable works understand by way of an induction and instruction ('toolbox talk'):

-- That badgers may be present and the basics of the legislation; - The measures that will be used to avoid harm to badgers; - Good working practices; - Licensable activities; - What to do should a live badger be found. - A7 A written record of persons inducted and instructed must be made and maintained and be made available to Natural England or any police officer on request within two working days of the request being made. - A8 The Licensee or Additional Authorised Person is responsible for ensuring that all reasonable precautions are taken to ensure that unnecessary suffering or cruel ill treatment of any badger is avoided.
+- A8 The Licensee or Additional Authorised Person must ensure, before any works commence on any site, that all those involved with the licensable works understand by way of an induction and instruction ('tool box talk'): - That badgers may be present and the basics of the legislation; - The measures that will be used to avoid harm to badgers; - Good working practices; - Licensable activities; - What to do should a live badger be found. - A9 A written record of persons inducted and instructed must be made and maintained and be made available to Natural England or any police officer on request. - A10 The Licensee and Additional Authorised Persons are responsible for ensuring that all reasonable precautions are taken to ensure that unnecessary suffering or cruel ill treatment of any badger is avoided.